-Graduate School Scholarship Programme (GSSP)Application deadline was 17 January 2018.
+Graduate School Scholarship Programme (GSSP)Application deadline: 17 March 2019.

 The Department of Mathematics in the Georg-August-Universität Göttingen, Germany, in co-operation with the German Academic Exchange Service (DAAD), invites applications for 2 scholarships for international doctoral candidates (EUR 1,200 monthly stipend) starting between 1st of May and 1st of October 2019.
 Funds are provided by the DAAD for a period of three years.
 In addition to the scholarship, the funding line includes a fixed sum for travel expenses, health, accident and liability insurance as well as a contribution towards research expenses.

 The PhD programme in Mathematical Sciences focuses on high-level research in mathematics.
 It features intensive training and cutting-edge research projects in pure and applied mathematics, emphasising independent research on the part of the students.
 A list of research areas is available here: